 (f) If one of the parties has sought to deliberately mislead us on a matter relating to the existence or non-existence of one of the grounds for refusing to deal with the dispute, we retain the right to immediately refuse to deal with the dispute.

-9. The Parties will be required to file the claim, Response or reply in writing.
+12. The parties will be required to file the claim, response or reply in writing.
 We will conduct the ADR using a written procedure.
 The ADR official will make his determination according to the written evidence before him/her.
 A hearing with the parties in attendance will not be held except if the ADR official deems it necessary.
 Where an ADR official deems a hearing necessary, the procedure at the hearing will be determined by the ADR official and may be conducted by telephone or other media available to both parties.

-10. During the review period (see stage 3 of the Procedural timetable), we will provide a party to a dispute within a reasonable period of time, with the arguments, evidence, documents and facts put forward by the other party to the dispute, including a statement made, or opinion given, by an expert.
+13. During the review period (see stage 2 and 3 of the Procedural timetable), we will provide a party to a dispute within a reasonable period of time, with the arguments, evidence, documents and facts put forward by the other party to the dispute, including a statement made, or opinion given, by an expert.

-11. We will ensure that the parties may, within 14 days, comment on the information and documents provided under rule 10 above.
+14. We will ensure that the consumer may comment on the information and documents provided by the trader in response to the claim.

-12. Where a request is made under rule 10 above, the ADR Official may make any consequential case management directions or make alterations to the procedural timetable.
+15. The ADR official may make any consequential case management directions or make alterations to the procedural timetable.
 If the case is complex, resolution of the claim may go beyond 70 days.

-13. The decision of the ADR Officer is binding upon the trader and the consumer and/or the parties to the dispute.
-The parties will be notified by the ADR Official of the outcome of the ADR procedure in writing and will provide a statement of the grounds' on which the outcome is based.
+16. The decision of the ADR officer is binding upon the trader and the consumer and/or the parties to the dispute.
+The parties will be notified by the ADR official of the outcome of the ADR procedure in writing and will provide a statement of the grounds on which the outcome is based.
 A copy of the decision will be emailed to the parties or their legal advisors (where such have been retained).

-14. The decision of the ADR Official may be registered as an Order of the High Court in England & Wales and thereafter may be enforced as an Order of the Court under the applicable legislation from time to time in force.
+17. The decision of the ADR official may be registered as an Order of the Court and thereafter may be enforced as an Order of the Court under the applicable legislation from time to time in force.

-18. The ADR official may in his/her discretion make an award of the costs incurred by the Consumer in making or bringing the claim but will not include the cost of any legal representation.
+18. The ADR official may in his/her discretion make an award of the costs incurred by the parties in making or responding to the claim but such costs will not include the cost of any legal representation.

-16. The Consumer may withdraw from the procedure at any time.
+19. The consumer may withdraw from the procedure at any time.